 The Animal Care Supervisor plays a key role in the development and success of the Animal Care Department.
-We are looking for someone who has interpersonal skills and understands the importance of developing meaningful relationships.
+This position requires interpersonal skills and understands the importance of developing meaningful relationships.
 The incumbent of this position must be able to inspire and motivate teamwork for achieving goals by providing education, support, and positive communication with each staff member and volunteer.
 This position requires an individual who can lead by example, and who is also a confident decision maker.

-The successful candidate will display strong leadership ability and be able to communicate effectively with staff, volunteers, and the public.
-This individual will share our commitment to delivering the highest quality compassion and care to our shelter animals.
+This individual will share Sacramento SPCA’s commitment to delivering the highest quality compassion and care to our shelter animals and the public.
 This position will be expected to provide an exceptional customer experience every day and help staff understand the organization’s need for continued improvement and successful service.

 Essential Job Functions:

 - Performs all tasks of Animal Care Attendants I, II, and III with proficiency and accuracy.

 - Responsible for the supervision of the Animal Care staff and volunteers.
 Serves as the initial point of contact for issues or concerns of the Animal Care staff and volunteers.

 - Answers team member questions, helps with team member problems, and oversees team member work for quality and guideline compliance.

 - Responsible for developing camaraderie and facilitating a cooperative workplace within the Animal Care departmental staff and volunteers.